 Subsidized loans are awarded on the basis of financial need, with the federal government paying interest on the loan while enrolled in school at least half-time, and has a fixed interest rate to be set on July 1, 2017 for loans disbursed between 07/01/2017 and 06/30/18.
 An unsubsidized loan is available to students regardless of financial need.
 However, interest accrues from the time the loan is disbursed until it is paid in full.
-Unsubsidized loans have a fixed interest rate to be set on July 1, 2017 for loans 06/30/2017.
+Unsubsidized loans have a fixed interest rate to be set on July 1, 2018 for loans disbursed between 07/01/2018 and 06/30/2018.
 The borrower has the option to pay the accruing interest or to allow the interest to accrue and capitalize.
 Federal Direct Loans are subject to an origination fee of 1.073% that will be deducted from the loan amount.